 2) Drop off Art: Starting Monday, February 3rd to Friday, April 3rd from 9:00 a.m. – 5:00 p.m. at my District Office, 3200 Inland Empire Boulevard, Suite 200B, Ontario, CA 91764.

 All entered artwork must adhere to the Congressional Art Competition Rules and will be displayed at the dA Center for the Arts for public display on April 23rd.
 The winner will be announced at the CA35 Art Reception on Tuesday, April 23rd from 5:30PM to 7:00PM at the dA Center for the Arts.

 The Congressional Art Competition is open to all high school students in the 35th District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 The following is a summary of the Congressional Art Competition rules:

-Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (it is recommended that charcoal and pastel drawings be fixed.)
+• Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

-Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.
+• Collages: must be two dimensional • Prints: lithographs, silkscreen, block prints • Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 If you would like more information on the annual Congressional District Art Competition, including this year's deadlines, please call (909) 481-6474 or email Marisol.Guerra@mail.house.gov.